 Being home is bittersweet.
 I missed my dogs terribly and there is something to be said for getting back into the “regular” routine of things, I guess.
 But oh how my heart hurt when those airplane wheels began to roll.

-Today I would like to take you up into the beautiful Scottish Highlands to a site located about four miles southwest of Aberfeldy, right off of A827.
-Our destination occupies a portion of a farmer’s field, actually, so you may want to grab your wellies in case it’s muddy.
+Greetings to you this beautiful day.
+Today I would like to take you guys into the beautiful Scottish Highlands to Croft Moraig Stone Circle.
+Our destination is located about four miles southwest of Aberfeldy, right off of A827.
+It occupies a portion of a farmer’s field, so you may want to grab your wellies just in case it’s muddy.
 Ready?
 Great, then let’s be off!